 Firms exposed to physical climate risks will incur climate resilience expenses due to two major factors: first, costs related to operational disruptions, production adjustments, and supply chain changes, and second, increased insurance premiums.
 Manufacturing operations are increasingly global, complex, and geographically concentrated.
-For example, 92% of the world's most advanced semiconductor manufacturing capacity is currently located in Taiwan18, which is at risk from various natural disasters, such as floods and typhoons.
-Thailand floods in 2011 caused a 37% (55%) loss of operating profit for Toyota (Honda) due to the lack of parts from suppliers whose plants were flooded, Thailand being one of the production hubs for Japanese automakers (Haraguchi and Lall, 2015).
-In 2017, Hurricane Maria made landfall on Puerto Rico, where 10% of US pharmaceutical product manufacturing is based and led to critical shortages throughout the US.19 In a survey on supply chain resilience20, respondents cite adverse weather as one of the top three causes of supply chain disruptions.
-In addition, anecdotal evidence shows that some companies prefer to take the risk of increasing operating costs rather than relocating their production facilities.21
+For example, Thailand floods in 2011 caused a 37% (55%) loss of operating profit for Toyota (Honda) due to the lack of parts from suppliers whose plants were flooded, Thailand being one of the production hubs for Japanese automakers (Haraguchi and Lall, 2015).
+In 2017, Hurricane Maria made landfall on Puerto Rico, where 10% of US pharmaceutical product manufacturing is based, and led to critical shortages throughout the US.7 In a survey on supply chain resilience8, respondents cite adverse weather as one of the top three causes of supply chain disruptions.
+In addition, anecdotal evidence shows that some companies prefer to take the risk of increasing operating costs rather than relocating their production facilities.9